Add and manage pages

 - Padding—Define the padding in pixels on the four sides of the page.

 The templates have preset layouts and themes that you can modify by unlocking the layout.
 The Lock layout button allows you to start with a template and modify it as needed.
 Unlocking the layout shows more options in the configuration panels and enables the Insert widget panel.
-When starting with a template from the gallery, you can click the Preview button for an example to help you choose a template that meets your needs.
+When starting with a template from the Default gallery, you can click the Preview button for an example to help you choose a template that meets your needs.
 You can choose from most of the same templates when you add more pages to your app.
+(You can only choose the multipage templates when you first create the web experience.)
 Choose templates from the following categories:

 Mapcentric templates for common workflows, designed for standard full-screen apps.
 To configure these templates, select a map, add relevant widgets to the widget controller, configure the widgets, save your experience, and publish.
 Some examples are as follows: